 If you want to get your kids cooking, avoid these five common mistakes:

 1. Being overly critical.
 Constantly correcting kids or telling them they didn’t do something right likely sucks all the joy right out of cooking for them.
-When I first taught our daughter, Celia, how to make an omelet, I corrected her technique too much and almost scared her off.
-But then she snuck into the kitchen when I wasn’t around to make one for herself, and it came out thinner and more even than any omelet I could have made.
+When I first taught my son how to make an an egg sandwich, I corrected his technique too much and almost scared him off.
+But then he snuck into the kitchen when I wasn’t around to make one for himself, and it came out beautifully.
 That’s when I knew I had to hold my tongue.

 Do this instead: Let kids experiment and do things their own way.
 They may come up with a creative approach you’ve never thought of or turn out to have a better technique.
 As long as they’re not creating any immediate danger for themselves or others, who cares if your children are beating eggs with a spoon or if their sauce doesn’t even come close to reaching the edge of the pizza crust?
 Enthusiasm and engagement can come first; proper technique can come later, preferably when they express interest in it.